 - 5.1 Any premises where alcohol is sold under a premises licence must have a designated premises supervisor (DPS).
 The DPS will be named in the premises licence, a summary of which must be displayed on the premises.
 A DPS must be a personal licence holder.
 Every sale of alcohol must be made or authorised by a person who holds a personal licence (or must be made or authorised by the management committee in the case of community premises). - 5.2 The Licensing Act 2003 does not require a DPS or any other personal licence holder to be present on the premises at all times when alcohol is sold.
-However, the DPS and the premises licence holder remain responsible for the premises at all times. - 5.3 The licensing authority will normally expect the DPS to have been given the dayto-day responsibility for running the premises and as such it is expected that the

-- DPS would usually be present at the licensed premises on a regular basis.
-The Authority expects that this will be in excess of 50% of a seven-day week. - 5.4 The premises licence holder will be expected to ensure that the DPS has experience commensurate with the size, capacity, nature and style of the premises and licensable activities to be provided. - 5.5 Within all licensed premises, whether or not alcohol is to be sold, the licensing authority will expect there to be proper management arrangements in place which will ensure that there is an appropriate number of responsible, trained/instructed persons at the premises to ensure the proper management of the premises and of the activities taking place, as well as adherence to all statutory duties and the terms and conditions of the premises licence.
+However, the DPS and the premises licence holder remain responsible for the premises at all times. - 5.3 The licensing authority will normally expect the DPS to have been given the dayto-day responsibility for running the premises and as such it is expected that the DPS would usually be present at the licensed premises on a regular basis.
+The local Police Licensing Officer can advise what level of presence would be acceptable for any given premises. - 5.4 The premises licence holder will be expected to ensure that the DPS has experience commensurate with the size, capacity, nature and style of the premises and licensable activities to be provided. - 5.5 Within all licensed premises, whether or not alcohol is to be sold, the licensing authority will expect there to be proper management arrangements in place which will ensure that there is an appropriate number of responsible, trained/instructed persons at the premises to ensure the proper management of the premises and of the activities taking place, as well as adherence to all statutory duties and the terms and conditions of the premises licence.